 Philly cheese steak sandwiches are a classic sub offering heaps of steak, onions, and peppers, smothered in a blanket of melted cheese.
 This recipe offers all of that and more…

 We love this recipe because it can be thrown into the slow cooker in the morning and by the time we get home from work, the entire house smells like heaven.
-At that point, one must simply crank the oven onto broil, throw everything together on the bun and it just a couple minutes time, dinner is served.
+At that point, one must simply crank the oven onto broil, throw everything together on the bun, and in just a couple minutes’ time, dinner is served.

 The best part is, you can use even the worst cuts of meat for this, because it simmers all day, and will be nice and tender by the time you get home.